Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Object Placement

-Finally, we briefly discuss the occlusion issue.
-Most of the above methods seek for reasonable placement to avoid the occurrence of unreasonable occlusions, \emph{i.e.}, there is no unreasonable occlusion surrounding the inserted foreground.
-In contrast, some methods~\cite{CompositionalGANAzadi2020,zhanhierarchy,tan2019image} intend to address the unreasonable occlusion when it occurs.
-Specifically, they consider removing the occluded regions of foreground based on the estimated depth information.
+In the end, we briefly discuss the occlusion issue.
+Most of the above methods seek for reasonable placements to avoid the occurrence of occlusion, \emph{i.e.}, the inserted foreground is not occluded by background objects.
+Differently, a few methods~\cite{CompositionalGANAzadi2020,zhanhierarchy,tan2019image,ghoneim2024depgan} attempt to address the unreasonable occlusion when it occurs.
+Specifically, they first estimate the relative depth relation between the foreground object and the surrounding background objects.
+Then, they remove the occluded part of foreground object.
+In this way, they are able to generate composite images with reasonable inter-object occlusions.